Mohammed-Saleh-Ishaq/PY-API/README.md

 What You Have Accomplished in the Code
 This code demonstrates the creation of a basic RESTful API using FastAPI to manage a collection of tasks.
 Specifically, you have :

+Defined API Endpoints: You've created routes for the root path (/) which redirects to the documentation,